astillsjr/6.1040-gp-backend/deliverables/user-testing.md

 ### User Test 1

-The participant completed all tasks successfully.
-They encountered encountered several unexpected usability concerns that revealed gaps in LocalLoop’s interaction flow.
-During Task 1 (Create an Account), the participant paused because they were unsure whether MIT Touchstone or a standard email/password login would be used.
-They verbalized: “Is this supposed to link to MIT login?”
-This confusion suggests an unclear gulf of execution around authentication.

-In Task 2, the participant filled in profile information easily but hesitated when selecting their dorm, asking aloud whether their dorm location would be public.
-This reflected a gap in the gulf of evaluation—privacy implications were not clearly communicated.

-The most significant friction that happened during Task 3 (Browsing) was that the user thought they could type in the dorms and was unaware of the filter we created to sort by dorms.

-Task 4 (Posting an Item) proceeded smoothly except for confusion around “Condition” and “Category” dropdowns.

-Finally, in Task 5, the participant had no problem logging out and in with their username and password created before.

-Overall, the participant found the app promising!
+Before beginning the user test, the participant was asked for consent and given a one-sentence explanation of LocalLoop’s purpose.
+They then proceeded through the task list while thinking aloud, and I took observation notes throughout.

+For Task 1 (Create an Account), the participant completed the signup, but paused early on and asked, “Is this supposed to link to MIT Touchstone?”
+They hesitated between using their MIT email and creating a standalone password.
+This moment revealed an unexpected gulf of execution: the authentication flow does not match student expectations of campus apps, which almost always integrate with MIT Touchstone.
+Once they proceeded, they found the form simple and appreciated how “quick” it felt.

+During Task 2 (Set Up Your Profile), the participant filled out their name and bio smoothly.
+However, they hesitated over the Dorm field, reading it aloud and asking whether “other users can see this.”
+This indicated a gulf of evaluation: the interface does not communicate privacy rules clearly.
+Still, the participant commented positively that the overall layout was “clean and simple.”

+In Task 3 (Browse for an Item), the participant attempted to type their dorm name into the search bar, expecting the system to filter by dorm automatically.
+They did not initially notice the dorm-filter dropdown.
+When prompted to continue thinking aloud, they said, “Oh, I thought this search bar searched everything, including location.”
+This highlighted two issues: (1) the search bar does not match users’ mental model of global search, and (2) filters lack visibility.
+After discovering the dorm filter, the participant successfully located an item and submitted a request.

+Task 4 (Post an Item) went smoothly.
+The participant completed the form with minor hesitation around the “Condition” and “Category” dropdowns.
+They verbally wondered what the category options meant—for example, whether “Electronics” included cables or only devices.
+They still finished the listing quickly and said the form was “straightforward.”

+For Task 5 (Log Out / Log In), the participant completed the task without friction, noting it was “easy to find the login again” and that the session behaved as expected.

+Overall, the participant described LocalLoop as “promising” and said they would use it “if more people start posting items.”
+However, their moments of hesitation consistently pointed toward issues of clarity—especially in search, filtering, and transparency of information.

 ### User Test 2